HazyResearch/deepdive/doc/example-spouse.md

 Recall that `deepdive do` will execute all upstream tasks as well, so this will execute all of the previous steps!

-Now, we can take a brief look at how many candidates are supervised by different rules, which will look something like below.
+Now, we can take a brief look at how many candidates are supervised by different rules, which will look something like the table below.
 Obviously, the counts will vary depending on your input corpus.

 ```bash